fiedl/your_platform/app/vue/README.md

 ## VueJS

 We have a basic VueJS app in place.
-Register new components in `VueApp.js`.
+Register new components in `VueApp.coffee`.